 Here are the steps I have taken in my life that have brought me great success:

 - Pray and meditate on the Word of God.
 Always take problems like this to God first and if you feel sexual urges begin to build up inside, grab your Bible and start reading Scripture.
 This helps me 99% of the time to divert my mind and get me back on track spiritually.

-- Safe Eyes -This software is INVALUABLE for me.
+- Covenant Eyes -This software is INVALUABLE for me.
 Once installed it eliminates the chance of visiting a porn website on your computer, and even blocks images that are questionable and may cause you to be tempted sexually.
 It is available for all devices.
-It does have an annual subscription, but it is very affordable and absolutely effective in what it sets out to accomplish.
+It does have an monthly subscription, but it is very affordable and absolutely effective in what it sets out to accomplish.

 - Bounce the eyes, this is a trick I learned from the book I recommended earlier “Every Man’s Battle”.
 The basic exercise goes like this, if you see anything in your day that COULD potentially be a trigger for sexual temptation – immediately bounce or move your eyes in another direction.
 Once you learn to do this repeatedly, it will become natural and will instantly put you in the right frame of mind and identify the sin you were about to partake in.

 - Push away.
 Safe Eyes is a great tool but it will not stop 100% of the sexually tempting material you could come across on your internet travels.
 For this reason I have learned to push quickly away from my computer when I see something like this, and leave the computer.
 Treat it almost like a bee sting, jump up and move away.
 This gives you time to gather your thoughts, change your frame of mind and go back to your computer when you are ready.